What is gluten?

 If at all possible, I suggest you prepare and eat food at home if you’re avoiding gluten.
 When you eat out, your risk of getting glutened is high.
 Restaurant kitchens can usually accommodate you, but they are minefields for cross contamination.
 If the chef is handling sandwich bread, then s/he touches the lettuce on your dish, you can get sick.
 Likewise, just because something is gluten-free doesn’t mean it was prepared in a gluten-free way.
 Shared fryers in restaurants are notorious for cross contaminating your foods.
 French fries, which are made of potatoes and are naturally gluten-free, are often cooked in a shared fryer along with chicken nuggets, which are not gluten-free.
 This means the same exact oil used to cook gluten cooked your gluten-free food too.

 (I use my Nima Sensor to test my food for gluten these days, but I realize not everyone has access to this nifty gadget._

 What Does Wheat-Free vs. Gluten-Free Mean?

 When something is marked wheat-free, it simply means it contains no wheat.
 However, wheat-free doesn’t mean it’s gluten-free.
-Gluten is found in things like barley and rye as well – so while the product may not have wheat in it, it does contain gluten.
-Don’t be fooled into thinking something is gluten-free when it’s only wheat-free.
+Gluten is found in things like barley and rye as well – so while the product may not have wheat in it, it still contains gluten.
+Don’t be fooled into thinking something is gluten-free when it’s only labeled as “wheat-free.”